AyushRanjanSoni1234/Resume-Screening-Model/README.md

 # Resume-Screening-Model
-The project has the capability to screen resumes within a specific professional domain, enabling effective evaluation of candidates qualifications.
+The project can screen resumes within a specific professional domain, effectively evaluating candidates' qualifications.
 This feature defines the core functionality of the project.